Understanding vectorization

 This is kind of amazing!
 In a lot of programming languages we would have

-to tell the computer something like, “for each element of a
+to tell the computer something like, “for each element of a, find the

-.
-Add the two and create an object y
+corresponding element of b.
+Add the two and create an object y of

 This is cumbersome!
 R makes it easy for us!